TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 * Gene.
 Select one gene
 * Protein domain.
 Select one protein domain
 * Top occurring mutations table
   * Number of top occurring mutations.
-The number mutations to show in the table
+The number of mutations to show in the table
   * Metric to measure the abundance of a mutation in a month.
 Choose either counts of observations or frequency within the month
   * Start and end date.
-By default the last 10 months are shown, but this range can be changed.
+By default the last 10 months are shown, this range can be changed.
+Bear in mind that if none of the top mutations was observed at a given month, that month will not appear in the table.
 * Genome view
   * Bin size.
-The size of the binning in base pairs for the mutation abundance and conservation tracks
+The size of the binning in base pairs for the mutation abundance and conservation tracks.
+It makes sense to decrease the bin size for exploring smaller regions.
 * Co-occurrence matrix
   * Co-occurrence metric.
 The metric to be used for each pairwise comparison in the co-occurrence matrix
   * Minimum number of pairwise co-occurrences.
-Pairs of mutations with a number of co-occurrent observations below this number are ignores, ie: assumed to be zero.
+Pairs of mutations with a number of co-occurrent observations below this number are ignored, ie: assumed to be zero.
-* Mutations clustering
+* Mutation clustering
   * The number of samples in the neighbourhood to consider for a cluster core sample.
 This is a parameter for the OPTICS clustering algorithm.

 **Plots**

 * Top occurring mutations table.
-A table with the top occurring mutations including information on the aminoacid change, the mutation effect, the total frequency and number of observations of the mutation, plus the monthly counts.
+A table with the top occurring mutations including information on the aminoacid change, the mutation effect, the total frequency and number of observations of the mutation, plus the monthly counts or frequency.
 Mutations selected in this table will be highlighted in the other plots in this tab.
 * Genome/gene view.
 This plot shows by default the genome view with the SARS-CoV-2 genome including seven tracks: the binned abundance of mutations including repetitions, the binned abundance of unique mutations, three ConsHMM conservation tracks corresponding to conservation within SARS-CoV-2, conservation with other SARS-like beta CoV and conservation with other vertebrate CoV; finally two more tracks with the genes and Pfam protein domains.
-When a gene or protein domain is selected the gene view is shown and the first two tracks with the abundance of variants are replaced by a scatter plot with the variants themselves and their frequency in the Y-axis.
+When a gene or protein domain is selected the gene view is shown and the first two tracks with the abundance of mutations are replaced by a scatter plot with the mutations themselves and their frequency in the Y-axis.
 * Co-occurrence matrix.
-A heatmap showing the pairwise co-occurrence between variants.
+A heatmap showing the pairwise co-occurrence between mutations.
 This plot is only available when a gene or protein domain has been selected; and only for the ENA dataset.
 * Co-occurrence clustering.
 The list of clusters with all the mutations within each cluster.